WorshipTo instill the widest possible personal and communal participation at parish worship.

 Parish training is provided in the Fall of each year (usually in November).
 Diocesan training course is normally scheduled in late Spring.
 Check the Calendar under Eucharistic Minister Training.

-If you are interested in serving, please contact Sr. Kathleen Callaghan at 610 688 4584.
+If you are interested in serving, please contact us at the rectory at 610 688 4584.

 What if I need a Eucharistic Minister to visit me?